9 steps to planning your internal company event

 Think about it: Do you want your event to build community or foster a particular internal culture?
 Create awareness of a new business initiative, program or product?
 Launch a rebranding effort?

 As you set goals, think about the last step in event planning: post-event evaluation.
 How will you define a successful event?
 Number of attendees?
 Staying within the budget?
 A re-energized workforce?
 Increased sales?
 Improved collaboration?

 Successful events have well-defined goals that help to guide the planning and marketing process.
 As Tara Back, president of Jack Morton Worldwide®, New York, says, “Don’t just think of [an event] as a one-off moment in time—think of it as an ongoing brand experience.”

 Step 3: Know your audience

 Richard Aaron, president of BizBash® Media, says that while everything used to be about Baby Boomers, today’s event planners must consider the needs and desires of everyone from Traditionalists to Millennials.
 “You need better technology to keep the young people involved, and remember people cannot sit too long—everyone is ADD today.
-Telephones are the next big thing—it’s mobile marketing that is changing the landscape.
+Telephones are the next big thing—mobile marketing is changing the landscape.
 Marketing by I.M.ing, welcoming everyone, sending schedules, allowing your attendees to receive updates during the show, sending speaker bios, broadcasting notices about what’s happening on the floor … it will become the standard.”